AmmarMohanna/catchmynews/README.md

 2. Click **"Add New Criteria"**
 3. Fill in:
    - **Name**: e.g., "AI & Machine Learning"
-   - **Keywords**: e.g., "AI, machine learning, neural networks"
+   - **Keywords (optional)**: e.g., "AI, machine learning, neural networks, GPT"
-   - **Custom Prompt**: Optional natural language description
+   - **Sentence (optional)**: e.g., "Articles about artificial intelligence and deep learning"
+   - Both keywords and sentence words are used for matching (common words filtered)
 4. Save the criteria

+Note: You can provide keywords, a sentence, or both.
+Keywords are used directly for matching, while sentences are processed to extract meaningful words (excluding common words like "the", "a", "is").

-### Getting AI Suggestions
+### Getting AI Recommendations

 1. After scraping some articles, go to **"Manage Criteria"**
-2. Click **"Get AI Suggestions"**
+2. Click **"Get AI Recommendations"**
-3. Review AI-generated criteria based on your content
+3. The LLM analyzes your articles and suggests criteria based on common themes
-4. Use them as inspiration for your own criteria
+4. Use these recommendations as inspiration for your own criteria

 ### Filtering Articles